 Primary causes:

-• Clearance gap too large for the system pressure and O-ring hardness combination
+- Clearance gap exceeds the above limits for the operating pressure and O-ring hardness combination

-• Damaged or worn bore/housing creating enlarged clearance
+- Damaged or worn bore/housing creating enlarged clearance over the equipment lifecycle

 Prevention

-• Install anti-extrusion back-up rings (PTFE or nylon) on the low-pressure side of the O-ring groove
+- Install anti-extrusion backup rings (PTFE or PEEK) on the low-pressure side of the O-ring groove — this is the most cost-effective fix when hardware modification is not practical

 ---